johnprovazek/whoisscrape/README.md

 This project was initially created with the intention to find the smallest possible domain name that I could purchase.
 This project is mostly written using Bash scripts.
 They work by running the *whois* command on a loop with an input of a domain name wordlist and domain extension wordlist.
 This project is helpful if you would like to quickly query the avaliablity of a specific list of domain names and domain extensions.
 To see select results from this script you can view them at [johnprovazek.com/whoisscrape](https://www.johnprovazek.com/whoisscrape/).

-Main whois loop is built using Bash scripts.
-A Python script is used to format the data into a JSON file.
-Website is developed using vanilla JavaScript.
+Built using Bash scripts.
+A Python script for formatting data into JSON format.
+Project site is developed using vanilla JavaScript.

 ## Installation